-Established in 1994, the Chizuk Amuno Foundation is our a not-for-profit subsidiary that supports Chizuk Amuno Congregation in our efforts to provide religious services, education, and programming for the Chizuk Amuno community.
-Directed by a Board of Trustees, the Foundation oversees the management of restricted and unrestricted endowment funds that assure the future financial stability and viability of Chizuk Amuno.
+Established in 1994, the Chizuk Amuno Foundation is our a not-for-profit subsidiary that supports Chizuk Amuno Congregation and Schools in our efforts to provide religious services, education, and programming for the Chizuk Amuno community.
+Directed by a Board of Directors, the Foundation oversees the management of restricted and unrestricted endowment funds that assure the future financial stability and viability of Chizuk Amuno.
 Sam Moskowitz currently serves a Foundation President.

-All funds are listed in the Jewish Communal Investment Fund of the Associated.
+All funds are invested in the Jewish Communal Investment Fund of the Associated.
 Each year the Chizuk Amuno Foundation provides significant financial support to the congregation via unrestricted income.
 Funds go towards the annual budget, scholarships, adult learning, facility maintenance, and special projects.